awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 The maximum amount of time that you can keep an instance in a wait state is 48 hours or 100 times the heartbeat timeout, whichever is smaller\.

-### Cooldowns and Simple Scaling<a name="lifecycle-hook-cooldowns"></a>
+### Cooldown Periods for Simple Scaling<a name="lifecycle-hook-cooldowns"></a>

-When an Auto Scaling group launches or terminates an instance due to a simple scaling policy, a [cooldown](Cooldown.md) takes effect\.
-The cooldown period helps ensure that the Auto Scaling group does not launch or terminate more instances than needed\.
+When an Auto Scaling group launches or terminates an instance due to a simple scaling policy, a cooldown period takes effect\.
+The cooldown period helps ensure that the Auto Scaling group does not launch or terminate more instances than needed before the effects of previous simple scaling activities are visible\.
 When a lifecycle action occurs, and an instance enters the wait state, scaling activities due to simple scaling policies are paused\.
-When the instance enters the `InService` state, the cooldown period starts\.
-When the cooldown period expires, any paused scaling activities resume\.
+When a newly launched instance enters the `InService` state, the cooldown period starts\.
+For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.

 ### Health Check Grace Period<a name="lifecycle-hook-health-check-grace-period"></a>